sagrub/climate-memory/README.md

 ## Introduction
 The Climate Memory website was created to raise the awareness of the climate change.
 The website attempts to present the facts of the human activities effecting the nature and the life of other people include our childern.

 The website was developed as a memory game with additional features.
 In contrast to the classical memory game, the user tries to match an image with an corresponding image description.
-The content of the fliped card is everytime magnified in order to read the text or see the image properly.
+The content of the flipped card is everytime magnified in order to read the text or see the image properly.

 The game is particularly for adults or children who can already read.
 The website could be used at schools for educative purposes as it provides evidence-based facts.